-Gracie Mansion was built in 1799 by Archibald Gracie, a wealthy New York merchant.
-The house was designed in a Federal style.
-Gracie sold the house to Joseph Foulke in 1823 after he suffered a few financial setbacks.
+Gracie Mansion was built in 1799 for Archibald Gracie, a wealthy New York merchant, using the Federal Style of architecture.
+Gracie sold the house to Joseph Foulke in 1823 after suffering financial setbacks.
 The home was sold again in 1857 to Noah Wheaton.
 Then, in 1896, New York City acquired the property after the owner failed to pay taxes.
-It served as a restroom and concession stand for years until the city finally decided to invest money to refurbish the house.
-It served as a museum until 1932, and in 1942, it became the home of the Mayor of New York City, with Mayor Fiorello H. La Guardia being the first to move in.
+It served as a restroom and concession stand for years until the city decided to invest money to refurbish the house.
+Following renovations, the historic mansion served as a museum until 1932.
+In 1942, it became the home of the Mayor of New York City, with Mayor Fiorello H. La Guardia being the first to move in.

 Backstory and Context

 Known as the "Little White House" of New York City, Gracie Mansion is the current home of the Mayor of New York City.
 The house was built in 1799 by Archibald Gracie, who was a Scottish born merchant, making quite a bit of money in the shipping business.
 The house was built on the East River in what is today called Carl Schurz Park at East End Avenue at 89th Street.
 It was designed in a Federalist style by an unknown architect.
 The house was later expanded by Gracie.
 It includes five bedrooms, three chimneys, and sits two stories high.

 Gracie was forced to sell the mansion after a series of financial setbacks after the War of 1812, which limited shipping across the Atlantic.
 The home sold in 1823 to Joseph Foulke, who owned the home until 1857 when Noah Wheaton purchased the property.
 Wheaton would maintain the house, though it began to fall into disrepair over the years, until 1896 when the City of New York acquired the property because of unpaid taxes.